Fatah–Hamas Mecca Agreement

 The Fatah–Hamas Mecca Agreement was signed between Fatah and Hamas in the city of Mecca on 8 February 2007, agreeing to stop the internal military confrontations in the Gaza Strip and form a government of national unity.
 Representatives from the Fatah side included the President of the Palestinian Authority Mahmoud Abbas and parliament member Mohammed Dahlan.
-The Palestinian Prime Minister Ismail Haniya and Khaled Mashal represented Hamas.
+The Palestinian Prime Minister Ismail Haniyeh and Khaled Mashal represented Hamas.

+Under the agreement, Hamas agreed to "respect" PLO's previous agreements with Israel.

 Content

 The Mecca Agreement contains four determinations: